samuel-kimwele-mbai/CleanCity/tests/defect-log.md

 _2025-07-07_

 **Related Test Case(s):**
-[TC-BR-002]
+[TC-BT-005]

 **Environment:**
-- Local HTML App (opened via Live Server)
+- Local React App (`npm start`)
-- File: `index.html`
 - Browser: Chrome
+- Page: Admin Panel

 **Description:**
-According to test case TC-BR-002, admins should be able to cancel user pickup requests from the "Pending Pickups" section.
+According to test case TC-BT-005, admins should be able to cancel user pickup requests from the "Pending Pickups" section.
 However, the current Admin Panel UI does **not include a “Cancel” button**, making it impossible to complete this action.

 **Steps to Reproduce:**
-1. Open `index.html` in Live Server
-2. Log in as Admin (or simulate admin access)
+1. Log in as Admin (`http://localhost:3000/admin`)
-3. Navigate to the **Admin Panel** → **Pending Pickups**
+2. Navigate to the **Admin Panel** → **Pending Pickups**
-4. Observe that no “Cancel” option is present for any listed user request
+3. Observe that no “Cancel” option is present for any listed user request

 **Expected Behavior:**
 - Each request in "Pending Pickups" should include a visible **"Cancel" button**